WerWolv/Documentation/pattern_language/core-language/variable-placement.md

 u32 myPlacedVariable @ 0x110;
 ```

-This creates a new unsigned 32 bit variable named `myPlacedVariable` and place it at address `0x110`.
+This creates a new unsigned 32 bit variable named `myPlacedVariable` and places it at address `0x110`.

 The runtime will now treat the 4 bytes starting at offset `0x110` as a u32 and decodes the bytes at this address accordingly.